cycloidio/terracost/examples/README.md

 ### Pricing ingestion

 To start prices ingestion you need to first decide which cloud provider to ingest.
-In the example `AWS` is available with `-ingest-aws`.
+In the example `aws` or `azurerm` are availables with `-ingest -estimate-hcl-provider`.

 ```
+go run terracost.go -ingest -estimate-hcl-provider aws -ingest-aws-region eu-west-1
-go run terracost.go -ingest-aws -minimal
+go run terracost.go -ingest -estimate-hcl-provider azurerm -ingest-azure-region francecentral
 ```

-Here we ingest all supported services by TerraCost, ingestion could takes several minutes depending the amounts of data.
-If you don't need all services you can run it with `-minimal` which will run just the small subset needed for it work.

 > Note
 > Before to ingest datas, the database migrations are needed.
 In order to correctly run migrations, we need `?multiStatements=true` param on DB connector